Error Handling

 Rate-limit headers

-Read the response headers on every request so 429 handling is deterministic instead of reactive.
+Read the headers so 429 handling is deterministic.

 Rate-limit headersHTTP